'Hybrid Warfare' Belarus Marching Migrants Into EU at Gunpoint: Report

-Belarus continues to weaponise migrants, forcing them over its frontiers with European Union member states at gunpoint in what is seen as an attack of “hybrid warfare” by the client state against its democratic neighbours, reports claim.
+Belarus continues to weaponise migrants, forcing them over its frontiers with European Union member states at gunpoint in what is seen as a “hybrid warfare” attack by the client state against its democratic neighbours, reports claim.

-While the latest wave of Belarus clashes with the European Union dates back to its rigged election in 2020, and EU sanctions that followed the Belarussian government diverting a European plane to kidnap a passenger, thew situation on Europe’s borders is intensifying, with reports of forced migration at gunpoint.
+While the latest wave of Belarus clashes with the European Union date back to its rigged election in 2020, and EU sanctions that followed the Belarusian government diverting an EU plane to kidnap a passenger, the situation on the EU’s borders is intensifying, with reports of forced migration at gunpoint.

-In a new development to the months-long phenomenon of Belarus engineering a migrant crisis on Europe’s borders, London’s The Times reports Belarussian ‘officers’ were using “large guns” to force migrants into Poland and Lithuania, including firing those weapons.
-A report of eyewitnesses from the paper states that: “[allegedly forced migrants] said they could not resist the guards, who always carried large guns” and “Locals say migrants were given planks to help them cross the small Swislocz river.
+In a new development to the months-long phenomenon of Belarus engineering a migrant crisis on its EU frontier, London’s The Times reports Belarusian “officers” were using “large guns” to force migrants into Poland and Lithuania, including firing those weapons.

+A report of eyewitnesses from the paper states that: “[Allegedly forced migrants] said they could not resist the guards, who always carried large guns” and “Locals say migrants were given planks to help them cross the small Swislocz river.
 Belarusians fired shots into the air behind them to hurry them along.”

 Asymmetric Warfare: EU Accuses Belarus of Attacking EU with Migrants https://t.co/qnkPXzCtNL